Revolution 60: Reception

 Game critics on review aggregator Metacritic gave "mixed or average reviews" for a combined score of 73/100 based on eight reviews.
 On game review site GameRankings the game has a 71.67% rating based on six reviews.
 Macworld praised the game, calling it "the most ambitious iOS game you'll play this year".
 Kotaku's review was also positive, remarking, "as the credits rolled for Revolution 60...
 I felt the familiar pang of loss I feel whenever a great game ends."
 RPGFan called the game "an absolute winner". iMore listed it as the "iOS Action Game of the Year" in 2014, saying that "the modeling is gorgeous, the animation delightful, the music engrossing, and the voice acting outstanding".

 Response from other outlets were also more mixed.
 TouchArcade praised the plot, but argued the game "[failed] to deliver in terms of gameplay".
 Pocket Gamer said that the gameplay was "variable", adding that it can have an odd effect on the pacing of the game.
 Paste called it "an interesting, if underwhelming, melange of elements you'd be hard-pressed to find in another game, let alone one on a mobile platform."
-However, ratings on Steam were Mostly Negative with an aggregate rating of 23% from 46 reviews.
-Common complaints about the game included those about gameplay, level design, graphics and even the story.

 Sequel

-Giant Spacekat has stated there will be a sequel titled Revolution 62, where many of the original characters will reappear.
-Wu stated that Giant Spacekat would be attempting to recruit Felicia Day in a voice acting role for a main character.
-The sequel is planned to use the Unreal 4 engine so there would be a high likelihood of an Android port.
-A male Chinese-American character called Chase is also slated to appear in the sequel.
+Giant Spacekat stated there will be a sequel titled Revolution 62, where many of the original characters would reappear.
+The sequel was planned to use the Unreal 4 engine.
+A male Chinese-American character called Chase was also slated to appear in the sequel.
 No updates have been issued on the status of Revolution 62 since 2015.